40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

 The drawing in [flow](#flow) section is used in the configuration screenshots with LAN on-premise 172.16.248.0/24 and IP address of Express Route Router 172.16.251.254 which provides Express Route access.

-You can use the VPN wizard to create a VPN tunnel between on-premise Fortigate and AP HA Cluster of Fortigates in Azure where 40.114.187.146 is Public IP address of Azure external Load Balancer.
+You can use the VPN wizard to create a VPN tunnel between on-premise FortiGate and AP HA Cluster of FortiGates in Azure where 40.114.187.146 is Public IP address of Azure external Load Balancer.

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/on-prem-vpn.png" alt="inbound flow">